'Slower season' expected as first cruise ship arrives in Tobago

 A Tobago House of Assembly Tourism, Culture, Antiquities and Transportation Division press release on November 4 said the Ex Ploris One brought 144 passengers to the island.
 During this season, 40 calls were scheduled from 19 ships.
 An estimated 40,000 passengers were expected to visit Tobago by the end of cruise ship season on April 19, 2025.

 It said, “The division has been deliberate in improving the experience of destination Tobago by holding consultations with stakeholders to ensure readiness for the season.
-Additionally, we have partnered with the Tobago Hotel and Tourism Institute to execute refresher courses for frontline staff and launched the first ten Selfie Spots across Tobago, to enhance the visitor experience at some of our popular attractions on the island.”
+Additionally, we have partnered with the Tobago Hospitality and Tourism Institute to execute refresher courses for frontline staff and launched the first ten Selfie Spots across Tobago, to enhance the visitor experience at some of our popular attractions on the island.”

 “Secretary Burris shared that she is looking forward to a wonderful and safe cruise season, with visitors enjoying all that destination Tobago has to offer while we work to add new attractions and experiences to our portfolio.”